wai-blue/bladeerp-docs/_templates/ModuleTemplate/WidgetTemplate/Views/UsingCustomViewAsView.md

 * displayMode: (inline|window|desktop)
 * ... any parameter accepted by the custom view

-## Parameters Post-processing
+## View Data Post-processing

-[No post-processing of default parameters is necessary.]
+[No post-processing of view data is necessary.]

 [When one sentence description is sufficient, then use numbered list (see below).]
 1. Post-processing functionality